 Villain with Good Publicity: He's a controlling and arrogant egomaniac, but he's so charismatic that the people love him enough that in his Villain Song his vices are spun into virtues: "In a wrestling match nobody bites like Gaston."
 They unhesitatingly rally behind him to storm the castle and kill the Beast.

-Xanatos Speed Chess: Gaston in the second half of the film.
+Xanatos Speed Chess: In the second half of the film.
 Belle refuses to marry him?
 Use Maurice's rantings to declare him insane and blackmail her.
 She proves Maurice was telling the truth?
 Rally the town to kill the Beast now that you know Belle loves him.

 Not Now, Kiddo: Doesn't believe Chip when he says there's a girl in the castle until Babette confirms it.